 In the Mainframe Modernization segment, the Astadia team migrates all infrastructure and application elements to a premier cloud platform.
 This re-platforming is a detailed and methodical process, including code and data migration as well as ongoing environment optimization.
 Astadia staff has led more than 100 mainframe modernization projects and converted millions of lines of COBOL.

 Finally, is Application Modernization.
 As all applications are now independent from the legacy mainframe, they can now be refactored or rewritten – backed by Continuous Integration/Continuous Delivery (CI/CD), Automated Testing and use

 of Mainframe Managed Services.
 During this process, there is no “off-the-shelf” application transition, as each is specific and unique to an organization’s needs.

 As always, the most successful plans are fully supported by real-time discussions on business challenges and opportunities across the entire environment.
 This is the only effective approach to designing a custom migration path.

 Given the explosion of data, the requirement for business agility, and dynamic nature of today’s markets – infrastructure modernization is more important than ever.
-Now is the time to find the right partner that can empower the next stage of your modernization journey.
+Now is the time to find the right partner that can empower the next stage of your modernization journey and implement a rock solid mainframe migration strategy.
 The team at Astadia is here to help click here to get started.

 Now’s the right time to go “out with the old”.